AceMoneus/HA_Display_ESP32-S3-LCD-2/README.md

 ![Main screen placeholder](images/main_screen.png)
 *Main screen showing temperature and humidity.*

----

-✨ The project is under development and can easily be extended with more features and customizations.
+✨ The project is under development and doesn't 100% work.
+I still have problems with touch.